 - Begin a liquid diet.
 Do not eat anything solid.
 Drink only liquids the entire day.
 Examples of liquids include: coffee, tea, (both without any milk or milk products), Jell-O, popsicles, sport drink (nothing red, orange or purple in any product), broth, white grape juice, white cranberry juice, apple juice, soda, vitamin waters (not colored).
 More liquids will result in a better colon prep, keep you hydrated and feeling less hungry! - The only exception to clear liquids is that you may also drink Boost, Ensure or Odwalla beverages (white colored, such as vanilla, only) until 5 pm.
 Use the sugar free version if needed.
 After 5 pm only clear liquids are allowed, no exceptions. - □ If you are diabetic and taking insulin or using an insulin pump, use 1⁄2 your daily dosage today.
 If you are taking oral diabetic medications, take 1⁄2 the dosage you usually take.
-Otherwise, take your regular medications. - □ In the late afternoon, around 3-6 pm, start your laxative: - Step 1: Take the two Dulcolax tablets about an hour before you start drinking the MiraLAX - Step 2: Drink one 8-ounce glass of the MiraLAX/Sports drink every 10-15 minutes until you have completed one 32 ounce bottle. - Step 3: Take two of your simethicone while you are drinking the laxative, as you are reaching the end the liquid. - Nausea, bloating, cramping and vomiting may occur.
+Otherwise, take your regular medications. - □ In the late afternoon, around 3-6 pm, start your laxative: - Step 1: Drink one 8-ounce glass every 10-15 minutes until you have completed half of the bottle.
+Sucking on a lime or lemon between glasses can help with nausea and taste.
+Step 2: Take your simethicone while you are drinking the laxative, as you are reaching the end of half of the gallon prep. - Nausea, bloating, cramping and vomiting may occur.
 This is not uncommon and is uncomfortable but not worrisome.
 If it does happen, take a break from drinking the prep for 30 minutes.
-Resume drinking until it is all finished, taking breaks as needed. - A bowel movement will usually occur within an hour or two.
+Resume drinking until it is all finished, taking breaks as needed. - A bowel movement will usually occur within an hour after the 1st glass.
 Don't worry if this does not happen for 3-4 hours.
 Everyone is different.